Translating Legislative Change into Operational Advantage

 Strategic briefings for agency leaders, command staff, prosecutors, task forces, and policymakers focused on the operational implications of Georgia’s felony trafficking framework.

-Practical instruction designed to help detectives, analysts, task force personnel, and intelligence teams identify adaptation patterns, recognize emerging indicators, and incorporate system-level thinking into investigations.
+Practical instruction designed to help detectives, analysts, task force personnel, and intelligence teams identify adaptation patterns, recognize emerging indicators, and incorporate ecosystem-informed thinking into investigations.

-A focused training program examining likely trafficking-system responses to increased legal pressure, including:
+A focused training program examining likely ecosystem responses to increased legal pressure, including:

 • Organizational adaptation